 “HAW!” shouts Josh, ordering the dogs to turn left, up a steep, electric-white hummock.
 Our team today is made up of Alaskan and Siberian huskies, all of which have names, personalities, and quirks.

 “Maya is one of my favorite dogs,” says Josh.
 “She’s a rescue dog who came from an abusive background, so she can be shy with new people.
 But once she gets her harness on, her tail starts wagging, her eyes light up, and she’s the happiest dog around.
 It’s so heart-warming to see that transformation.”

 I like Storm.
 Storm is one of our lead dogs—she’s tiny and 11 years old.
 She looks like she knows me.
 She looks like she knows everything.
 “She’s one of the smartest dogs I’ve ever worked with,” confirms Josh.
 “I often run her as a solo lead—she’s incredibly intelligent.”
-Later, I will pat Storm and we will share a moving, transcendental moment.
-“There is a strength in you that belies your idiocy,” she will say to me.
+Later, I will pat Storm and we will share a moving, transcendent moment.
+“You are an idiot,” she says to me.
 I do not mention this to Josh.

 Out of Howling Huskys’ 56 huskies, 43 are rescues.
 While people of all shapes and sizes rush out and buy huskies because of their good looks, few are prepared for the amount of work required to keep them—they demand a lot of mental and physical stimulation to be happy.